 Report Form Identification (Rule 1300.67.2.2(h)(2))

 The health plan shall identify the title of each report form that it will submit for each reported network.
-Report forms that are applicable to the health plan’s reported network(s) shall be completed, and submitted to the Department within the web portal.
+Report forms that are applicable to the health plan’s reported network(s) shall be completed, uploaded, and submitted to the Department within the web portal.
+If the health plan’s submission does not include one or more of the PAAS Report Forms, the health plan shall provide an explanation for its omission of the PAAS Report Form(s).

 Standardized Terminology and Crosswalk Tables (Rule 1300.67.2.2(h)(8)(D))

 The health plan shall use the Department’s standardized terminology when reporting data in the categories listed in Rules 1300.67.2.2(h)(8)(D)(i)-(x).
-The Department’s standardized terminology for the data listed in Rules 1300.67.2.2(h)(8)(D)(ii)-(iv), (vi), (ix), and (x) are set forth in appendices A-F. The Department’s standardized terminology for the data listed in Rules 1300.67.2.2(h)(8)(D)(i), (v), (vii) and (viii) are available within the Department’s web portal.
+The Department’s standardized terminology for the data listed in Rules 1300.67.2.2(h)(8)(D)(ii)-(iv), (vi), (ix), and (x) are set forth in appendices A-D. The Department’s standardized terminology for the data listed in Rules 1300.67.2.2(h)(8)(D)(i), (v), (vii) and (viii) are available within the Department’s web portal.
 As available, health plans may use crosswalk tables provided within the network access profile of the web portal to report standardized terminology by connecting the health plan’s own terminology to the standardized terminology via the crosswalk tables.
 See the Reporting with Standardized Terminology section within this Manual for more information.

 Verification